Simon Kimber

 Simon Julian Spencer Kimber (born 6 October 1963) is a former English first-class cricketer who played first-class and List A cricket in the 1980s and 1990s.

-After a number of appearances in the Worcestershire second team, he made his first-class debut against Oxford University at The University Parks in May 1985.
+Born at Ormskirk in Lancashire, Kimber was educated at Thomas More College at Kloof in South Africa before going up to the University of South Africa.
+After a number of appearances in the Hampshire and Worcestershire second teams, he made his first-class debut against Oxford University at The University Parks in May 1985.
 In his first game, Kimber scored 14 not out at number ten in his only innings, bowled seven wicketless overs and held one catch.